Southwest Branch Art

 In the building’s entry, artist Katherine Kerr has set bronze casts of hands from people in community.
 Seattle artist Morgan Brig created five copper and enamel panel for the branch.
 There is also a bronze sculpture by Charles W. Smith.

-Artist Katherine Kerr of Paradise Valley, B.C., took casts of the hands of branch patrons.
-With help her create "Anthology," five sets of bronze hands at the entry that hold objects inspired by community members.
+Artist Katherine Kerr of Paradise Valley, B.C., took casts of the hands of branch patrons to create "Anthology," five sets of bronze hands at the entry that hold objects inspired by community members.
 Words from patron comments about the branch are engraved in granite panels set into the pathway.

 The Constant Explorer